heptarch/heptarch.github.io/drafts/demon.md

 Susan as usual does not enter the Great Hall, or philosophize about its contents and discontents.
-Instead, she has resolved some disagreement with Professor Foster about birefringence (in her favour) and walks from the student laboratory to Eversholt Street.
+Instead, she has resolved some disagreement with Professor Foster about birefringence (in her favour) and walks briskly from the student laboratory to Eversholt Street, thinking about .
 Down some stairs, unlocked a service door, took the moderator lamp from its hook and began making her way down the stairs into the tunnels.